 The client already had a strong idea of the type of audience they wanted to attract with the rebrand.
 They gave us descriptions like “content creator”, “millennial” and “young professional”, which we combined with our market research findings to create the persona.

 To rebrand Subly we first ran a workshop with our client, brainstormed adjectives to represent the future of the Subly brand.
 We then created moodboards which reflected these adjectives: Bold, Vibrant, Retro and Exciting.

 INITIAL SCREEN MOCKUPS

-We designed divergent screen mockups based on the mood boards, and then tested these in a survey of 86 responses to see which one appeals more to the user.
+We created 4 different screen mockups based on the mood boards, and then tested these in a survey of 86 responses to see which one appeals more to the user.